thypon/AtomUpdater/README.md

 #AtomUpdater

 This is a simple bash script to update Atom and its plugin.

-It will download the .deb file from there https://github.com/atom/atom/releases/latest.
+It will download the .deb file from there: https://github.com/atom/atom/releases/latest.

+###Options
 AtomUpdater has four options:

 * *-upkg, --upgrade-packages* : It will update **all** package of Atom
 * *-l, --list* : It will list all packages of Atom